-In order to get a feel for the soul of Buenos Aires, it’s necessary to sample a variety of Buenos Aires eateries for a taste of Porteño life.
-The café cum-bar-restaurants you see on just about every city block are communal affairs meant for long hours of lingering and conversation.
+In order to get a feel for the soul of Buenos Aires, it’s necessary to sample a variety of Buenos Aires cafe/eateries for a taste of Porteño life.
+The café-bar restaurants you see on just about every city block are communal affairs meant for long hours of lingering and conversation.

 In the mornings sleepy-looking suits will stop by on the way to work for the obligatory coffee with medialunas (sweet crescent rolls) while having a gander at the daily newspaper and people continue to wander in throughout the day for a caffeine fix or quick snack.